TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 Biowulf is a cluster or grid of High Performance Computing workstations/computers.
 Each workstation is called a "node".
 When you login into the Biowulf cluster, you always login into a special node/computer called the login node and whose name is "biowulf.nih.gov".

-In the terminal, type the following command to login into Biowulf.
+In the terminal, type the following command and hit "return" to login into Biowulf.
 ```
 ssh $USER@biowulf.nih.gov
 ```
-Type your NIH password and press "return".
+You will be prompted to enter your NIH password.
+Go ahead and then press "return".

 Once in Biowulf, run the "echo" Linux command to print out a message into the terminal (Lines starting with the "#' symbol are comments and therefore, they will be ignored by the shell):
 ```